rhiaro/thesis/c2notes.md

 Stone, A. R. (1995) The war of desire and technology at the close of the mechanical age.
 Cambridge: MIT Press

-Utz, S., (2010).
-Show me your friends and I will tell you what type of person you are: How one's profile, number of friends, and type of friends influence impression formation on social network sites.
-Journal of Computer-Mediated Communication, 15, 314–335

 Walther, J. B. (2011).
 Theories of computer-mediated communication and interpersonal relations.
 SAGE Handbook of Interpersonal Communication (4th. ed), 443-479.

-boyd, danah.
-2010. ” Social network sites as networked publics: Affordances, dynamics, and implications.”
-Pp. 39-58 in A Networked Self: Identity, Community, and Culture on Social Network Sites, edited by Z. Papacharissi.
-New York: routledge.

-boyd, danah 2008.
-“Why Youth Heart Social Network Sites: The Role of NetworkedPublics in Teenage Social Life.”
-Pp. 119-142 in Youth, Identity, and Digital Media, edited by D. Buckingham.
-Cambridge MA: MIT Press.

-boyd, danah and Nicole B. Ellison.
-2007.
-“Social network sites: Definition, history, and scholarship.”
-Journal of Computer-Mediated Communication 13:210-210.

-[donathboyd04] Donath, Judith and danah boyd.
-2004.
-“Public displays of connection.”
-Bt Technology Journal 22:71-82.

-[ellison07] Ellison, Nicole B., Charles Steinfield, and Cliff Lampe.
-2007.
-“The Benefits of Facebook “Friends:” Social Capital and College Students’ Use of Online Social Network Sites.”
-Journal of Computer-Mediated Communication 12:1143-1168.

-Hogan, Bernie.
-2010.
-“The Presentation of Self in the Age of Social Media: Distinguishing Performances and Exhibitions Online.”
-Bulletin of Science, Technology & Society 30:377-386.

 Lim, Sun Sun, Shobha Vadrevu, Yoke Hian Chan, and Iccha Basnyat.
 2012.
 “Facework on Facebook: The Online Publicness of Juvenile Delinquents and Youths-at-Risk.”
 Journal of Broadcasting & Electronic Media 56:346-361.
     McLaughlin, Caitlin and Jessica Vitak.
 2012.
 “Norm evolution and violation on Facebook.”
 New Media & Society 14:299-315.